-The Company recorded good performance in 2023, owing to the dynamism of its business units.
-These results follow an effective and smooth transition to the IFRS 17 and IFRS 9 accounting standards where the book value per share was maintained.
+The Company recorded good performance in 2023 with net income attributed to the common shareholder of \$847 million, owing to the dynamism of its business units.
+This performance follows an effective and smooth transition to the IFRS 17 and IFRS 9 accounting standards.